The King of Kings (2025 film): Production

 In September 2024, it was announced that an animated adaptation loosely based on The Life of Our Lord by Charles Dickens was in development, with Kenneth Branagh, Uma Thurman, Roman Griffin Davis, Oscar Isaac, Forest Whitaker, Pierce Brosnan, Mark Hamill, and Ben Kingsley joining the cast.
 In March 2025, veteran voice actors Dee Bradley Baker, James Arnold Taylor, Jim Cummings, Fred Tatasciore, and Vanessa Marshall were each announced to be among the cast through social media.

-Despite being a South Korean production, visual effects were done by Animost Studio in Vietnam, the post-production was done at the SunJive Studios in Adelaide, and the voice cast are American and British.
+Despite being a South Korean production, visual effects were done by Animost Studio in Vietnam, the post-production was done at the SunJive Studios in Adelaide, additional animation was done by Lightbox Animation Studios in Spain, and the voice cast are American and British.
 The total budget cost before marketing was ₩36 billion (around $25.2 million at the time of production).

 Release

-In November 2024, Angel Studios acquired the rights to the film in North America.
+In November 2024, Angel Studios acquired worldwide rights to the film.
 The official teaser for the film was released in November 2024.
 The film was released on April 11, 2025.

 Reception

 Box office

-The King of Kings grossed $60.3 million in the United States and Canada and $17.3 million in other territories, for a total of $77.6 million worldwide.
+The King of Kings grossed $60.3 million in the United States and Canada and $23.2 million in other territories, for a total of $83.5 million worldwide.

 In the United States and Canada, The King of Kings was released alongside The Amateur, Warfare, and Drop, and was projected to gross $12–14 million from 3,200 theaters in its opening weekend.
 The film made $14.6 million in pre-sales heading into its release.
 The film made $7 million on its first day, including $2 million from Thursday night previews.
 It went on to overperform and debut to $19.4 million, finishing second at the box office behind A Minecraft Movie.
+This opening broke the record for the highest weekend debut for an animated biblical film, which had previously been held by The Prince of Egypt ($14 million) since 1998.
+The record was broken eight months later by David ($22 million), another film from Angel Studios.
 In its second weekend, which coincided with Good Friday and Easter, the film made $17.6 million (a drop of just 9%), finishing in third behind Sinners and A Minecraft Movie.
 By the end of April, The King of Kings had surpassed Parasite as the highest-grossing Korean movie in North America.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 42 out of 100, based on six critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film a rare average grade of "A+", while those surveyed by PostTrak gave it a 94% overall positive score, with 83% saying they would definitely recommend the film.